 2. Having a biased viewpoint

-We often seek and favour information that supports the way we are already leaning, which makes us blind to any information that would oppose the way we currently think about the issue.
+We often seek and favor information that supports the way we are already leaning, which makes us blind to any information that would oppose the way we currently think about the issue.
 Something that can help here is to mentally take ourselves out of the picture and imagine that someone else is making the decision.

 Although emotions are important and can be a driving force towards making decisions, they can also cloud our decision-making vision and cause us to lose our perspective.
 Our emotions can place us too close to the situation and prevent us from looking at all aspects-the whole picture.

-4. Being overly confidant
+4. Being overly confident

 Overconfidence is a big problem when making decisions.
 We tend to believe that we actually know about what will transpire in the future.
 Because we’re convinced that we’re right, we overestimate the positive consequences of our decision and underestimate the negative ramifications.